New Addington: Trams

-The area is served by three Tramlink stops (Fieldway, King Henry's Drive and New Addington, linking the area with West Croydon and Wimbledon.
+The area is served by three Tramlink stops (Fieldway, King Henry's Drive and New Addington), linking the area with West Croydon and Wimbledon.

 Buses

-New Addington is served by London Buses routes 64 (24 hours), 130, 314, 464 & 664.
-These connect it with areas including Biggin Hill, Bromley, Croydon, Eltham, Hayes, South Norwood & Thornton Heath.
+New Addington is served by London Buses routes 64 (24 hours), 130, 314, 464, and 664 (school route).
+These connect it with areas including Biggin Hill, Bromley, Croydon, Eltham, Hayes, South Norwood, and Thornton Heath.